RandomBungee/AdventrueGames/README.md

 /setup - Set Lobby-Spawn

 How to Play:
-So if there two Players the Game will start in 60 Seconds.
+So are there two Players the Game will start in 60 Seconds.
 A new World is generated and Diamon-Block spawn Random in Chunks.
 Right Click a Diamond-Block to get Stuff and Fight against other Players and win as last man standing.